Sucker Punch (2011 film)

-Sucker Punch is a 2011 American fantasy action film directed by Zack Snyder and co-written by Snyder and Steve Shibuya.
+Sucker Punch is a 2011 fantasy action film directed by Zack Snyder and co-written by Snyder and Steve Shibuya.
 It is Snyder's first film based on an original concept.
 The film stars Emily Browning as "Babydoll", a young woman who is committed to a mental institution.
 As she collects items she needs to escape, she enters a series of fantasy worlds where she and her fellow inmates are strong, experienced warriors.
-Abbie Cornish, Jena Malone, Vanessa Hudgens, Jamie Chung, Carla Gugino, and Oscar Isaac also star.
+Abbie Cornish, Jena Malone, Vanessa Hudgens, Jamie Chung, Carla Gugino, Oscar Isaac and Scott Glenn also star.

 The film was released in both conventional and IMAX theatres in the United States on March 25, 2011.
 The film received generally negative reviews and underperformed at the box office, grossing $89.8 million against its $75–$82 million production budget.
+The film has since made a cult following after its release.